 All about taxes

-Word on the street is that the Big Beautiful Bill might come with some big tax changes.
-What's the tax story so far?
+The One Big Beautiful Bill Act (OBBBA) came with some big tax changes.
+When do they take effect and what's the tax story so far?
 Here's your one stop shop for everything taxes.

-federal revenue that came from individual income taxes
+in federal revenue came from individual income taxes

 $1.7T